-Choose an example of a written medium (film, song, poem, novel, autobiography, short story, graphic novel, newspaper column, etc.) and write a 3-page report, plus sources cited page.
+Choose an example of a written medium (film, song, poem, novel, autobiography, short story, graphic novel, newspaper column, etc.) and write a 3-page report.
 What about the writing works for you?
 How has it influenced works within and outside its medium?
 How does the work influence your own writing?